Last Updated April 10, 2021

 How Scissors are Made

-Some scissors, especially those designed for kitchen use, will only be made of two pieces.
+Some types, especially those designed for kitchen use, will only be made of two pieces.
 In order to make cleaning easier, one of the blade-handle pieces will have a specially shaped hole while the other will have a small knob.
 The knob can be lined up with the hole and secured for use, effectively replacing the rivet.

 What Can You Use Scissors For